-No one could have predicted that a hip-hop-infused musical based on the life of Alexander Hamilton would be Broadway’s hottest ticket, but Hamilton—which Lin-Manuel Miranda wrote over the course of six years—is sold out through next year.
-Here are a few things you might not have known about Miranda’s take on the life and times of the first Secretary of the Treasury.
+No one could have predicted that a hip-hop-infused musical based on the life of Alexander Hamilton would become Broadway’s hottest ticket, but that’s exactly what happened when Lin-Manuel Miranda’s Hamilton debuted in July 2015.
+A movie version of the show, recorded with the original cast and titled Hamilton: An American Musical, hit Disney Plus on July 3; here are a few things you might not have known about Miranda’s take on the life and times of the first Secretary of the Treasury.

 Not long after his show In the Heights won four Tony Awards in 2008, Lin-Manuel Miranda went on vacation.
 Before he left, he picked up a biography called Alexander Hamilton.
 “I was just browsing the biography section.
 It could have been Truman,” he told 60 Minutes.
 “I got to the part where a hurricane destroys St. Croix, where Hamilton is living.
 And he writes a poem about the carnage and this poem gets him off the island.”